-You might ask, what exactly is “fast” internet?
+You might ask, what is good internet speed?
+What exactly is “fast” internet?
 What internet speed do I actually need?
 Do I really need to pay an extra $20/month for those extra 100 Mbps?
-What does Mbps event mean?
+What does Mbps even mean?

 Don’t worry.
 We’re here to help you break through all of the internet speed mumbo jumbo.

 For the many people shopping around for a new internet service provider, here’s MYMOVE’s easy-to-understand resource to help determine which plan is best for you.

 What to Look for When Choosing an Internet Speed